Sebismael23/cs2450-Software-Engineer-2025/uv_sim/UVSimREADME.txt

 Run the command:

-python UVSim.py
+python uvsim_gui.py

-The simulator will prompt you to enter a program one instruction at a time.
+The application will display the memory registers on the left hand side of the window.

-Enter each instruction as a signed four-digit integer (e.g., +1007 for READ instruction).
+Enter each instruction as a signed four-digit integer (e.g., +1007 for READ instruction) in these registers

-To finish entering the program, input -99999.
+To finish entering the program, click either the "Run" button at the top right to run the entire program, or the "Step Execution" button to run one instruction at a time.

 The program will then execute according to the BasicML instruction set.

+When running, enter user input into the dialog box at the top right.

+Click the "Halt" button to stop the instructions from continuing.

+Click the "Reset" button to return the program to a completely blank slate.

 Basic Usage